18 August 2016

 Mi-space liaised with the new school’s headteacher from an early stage, identifying that his key concern was the maintenance and operation of a safe and accommodating site, which could be visited regularly by impending students.
 The team implemented several corresponding measures, including a code of conduct included in every site induction, with emphasis on the importance of suitable behaviour; regular communication with the school management to identify mutually convenient visiting times; and delivering presentations from an observation deck at the site boundary to allow the pupils to safely observe major works at key points.

 The team accommodated the changing building requirements through quick and efficient reprogramming to prioritise works undertaken in the unaffected areas, and allocating extra management resource, both mitigating potential delays.
-Disturbances to residential neighbours were mitigated by all design options being reviewed with noise/dust/delivery mitigation at the forefront – for example a power floated finish was removed from the ground floor slab to reduce associated noise.
+Disturbances to residential neighbours were reduced by all design options being reviewed with noise/dust/delivery mitigation at the forefront – for example a power floated finish was removed from the ground floor slab to reduce associated noise.
 Varying end user (teacher) finish requirements were met by instilling a sense of importance across the supply chain for accommodating the end user’s wishes and requirements at handover.